Consensys/doc.orion/docs/Reference/API-Methods.md

 ### receive with Privacy Group ID

-To return the Privacy Group ID with the payload, use the `receive` method with the header `Content-Type: application/vnd.orion.v1+json`.
+To return the privacy group ID with the payload, use the `receive` method with the header `Content-Type: application/vnd.orion.v1+json`.

 !!! example
     ```bash tab="curl HTTP request"